nabeelsana/Capstone-/README.md

 Based on higher accuracy metric produced, we selected VotingEnsemble model produced by AutoML experiment for deployment.
 In order to deploy it , we first registerd the model and provided it an environment for deployment.
 We took advantage of Azure provided environment "AzureML-AutoML" .
 We set up Inference Configuration and provided it with a scoring file, this file contained API model (i.e fields that API would need for data interchange).
 We then deployed the model using Azure Container Instance Webservices (Aci).
-Deployment enabled a REST API that prvide scoring uri with keys for authentication.
+Deployment enabled a REST API that provide scoring uri with keys for authentication.
 We passed test data inform of Json load to webservice configured and it validated our deployment by providing a response in expected format (1,0)